fnproject/flow-lib-go/README.md

-# FnFlow Library for Go
+# FnFlow Library for Go (experimental)
+An experimental FnFlow library for your Go runtimes.

 ## Quick Intro
 Simply import this library into your go function, deploy it on fn, and start using the power of FnFlow.